-- 1. Follow all policies (rules) and regulations published by the Physician Assistant Studies Program Pleasantville; - 2.
-Fulfill all requirements set forth in the Student Handbook regarding Progression; - 3.
-Maintain a professional demeanor as a physician assistant student, as evidenced by attendance and active participation in all classes, lectures, seminars, and clinical experiences as designated by the Program; - 4.
-Assume responsibility for learning: - 5.
-Satisfactory completion of Program Competency exams (summative evaluations), either written, practical or a combination of both; - 6.
-Provide proof of satisfactory completion of and certification in BLS/ACLS, infection control, medical terminology, and HIPAA regulations; - 7.
+- a.
+Follow all policies (rules) and regulations published by the Physician Assistant Studies Program Pleasantville. - b.
+Fulfill all requirements set forth in the Student Handbook regarding Progression. - c.
+Maintain a professional demeanor as a physician assistant student, as evidenced by attendance and active participation in all classes, lectures, seminars, and clinical experiences as designated by the Program. - d.
+Assume responsibility for learning. - e.
+Satisfactory completion of Program Competency exams (summative assessments including cognitive and skills assessments). - f.
+Provide proof of satisfactory completion of and certification in BLS/ACLS, infection control, medical terminology, and HIPAA regulations.

 Undergo and submit documentation of a complete physical examination and labs to establish a health database prior to the start of the didactic and clinical years.